KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 > The following information is translated from [forschungsdaten.info](https://forschungsdaten.info/themen/beschreiben-und-dokumentieren/datendokumentation/) licensed under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/deed.de).

-If research data should be reused, it must be described in a meaningful way and in as much detail as possible.
+If research data should be reused, it must be **described in a meaningful way and in as much detail as possible**.
 This does not only concern the reuse by third parties - e.g. after publication of the data - but also to future use by the data creator themselves.
 It is therefore always best to document how, when and for what purpose the data was created as soon as it is created.

 Data documentation can be provided in a wide variety of formats, e.g.

-- in an accompanying ReadMe file
+- in an accompanying **ReadMe file**
-- very structured as metadata
+- structured as **metadata**
-- in an internal project wiki
+- in an internal **project wiki**
-- in an (electronic) lab notebook
+- in an **(electronic) lab notebook**
-- directly in a data management plan (DMP)
+- in a **data management plan (DMP)**
-- within the folder structure and file naming
+- within the **folder structure** and **file naming**
 - in the file itself or in the meta information of the file.

 !!! example "Exercise 1.3: Data documentation"